Does Under Armour Shrink? Under Armour Stats

 The significant investment initially came from Mr. Plank’s savings and credit card debts.
 With the selling of t-shirts, he saved about $20,000 and ended up with $40,000 by collecting it through various credit cards.
 Within one year of startup, he broke up and faded.

-But Georgia tech proves it useful as it added some revenue for his company, and the sale for about $17,000 in the first year of startup.
+But Georgia Tech proved it useful as it added some revenue for his company and the sale for about $17,000 in the first year of startup.
 Later, in 1997 two to three dozen NFL teams followed the suit-up, and from here, the series started.
 Under Armour made sales of $100,000 worth of products in the second year, then tied up with different Teams and retailers and started the multi-million-dollar business that now sells $2BB products and has 5,900+ employees within the organization.

 Under Armour’s Funding